cuttino1alliyah/Lunchbox-CPU/README.md

 *DO'S & DONTS*

-Do take your time it is not a race, when you rush you will have errors.
-No one likes errors and can be frustrating Do watch & follow every step of these videos!
+-Do take your time it is not a race, when you rush you will have errors.
+No one likes errors and can be frustrating

+-Do watch & follow every step of these videos!
 One small mishap and you can have an error.

-Do have fun!
+-Do have fun!
 After completing everything you will feel so accomplished!

-Don't pay for anything, no subscriptions or tutors.
+-Don't pay for anything, no subscriptions or tutors.
 I found out that there are so many different people who are charging for the steps needed to take while there are the same exact steps for free on youtube and other sites.
 All you need to do is to be able to know exactly what you need help with and Google will find it.